rojberr/certgen/README.md

 ## Need further support?
 Contact me if you need help at rojberr@outlook.com .

-I'am using hexagonal architecture for Java class organization.
+I am using hexagonal architecture for Java class organization.